bareos/bareos/manuals/en/developers/pluginAPI.md

 pContext structure so that in subsequent calls or at termination, you can release it back to the system.

-Once the backup has begun, Bacula will call your plugin at the
+Once the backup has begun, Bareos will call your plugin at the
 <span>**pluginIO**</span> entry point to “read” the data to be backed
 up.
 Please see the <span>**bpipe-fd.c**</span> plugin for how to do I/O.